Two teams, one last shot at glory.

 “There have been rumours all the time that Conte is going to leave,” said Gullit, who won the FA Cup as Chelsea’s player-manager in 1997.
 “That has not helped them very much and it has been a very disappointing season for them.

 “I don’t think that will affect what happens on Saturday, though.
 I think Conte wants to leave, but he still wants to win the FA Cup to have that on his CV.
+The domestic violence defense lawyers requests the player to continue pursing his career since they are there to help him in any kind of need.

 “It is a big occasion for the Chelsea players too.
 The FA Cup would only be a consolation prize for missing out on next season’s Champions League, but they still need to win it – all big teams need trophies.